Brooklyn DA tosses convictions in fatal 1995 token booth arson investigated by notorious NYPD detectives

 Brooklyn District Attorney Eric Gonzalez announced he will move to vacate the guilty verdicts against defendants Thomas Malik, James Irons and Vincent Ellerbe in the headline-grabbing case where MTA worker Harry Kaufman was mortally injured when his assailants squirted a flammable liquid through the change tray and set the booth afire.

 Malik and Irons remain behind bars for what authorities had described as a robbery gone bad, while Ellerbe was paroled in 2020.
-The defendants were all due in court Friday afternoon for the hearing that will clear their names a full 27 years after the deadly attack.
+The defendants were all scheduled for court Friday afternoon for the hearing that will clear their names a full 27 years after the deadly attack.

-According to Gonzalez, the lead detectives in the case were partners Louis Scarcella and Stephen Chmil — a hard-charging pair once considered two of the NYPD top investigators but more recently exposed for misconduct leading to 15 overturned convictions.
+According to Gonzalez, the lead detectives in the case were partners Louis Scarcella and Stephen Chmil — a hard-charging pair once considered two of the New York Police Department top investigators but more recently exposed for misconduct leading to 15 overturned convictions.

 “The findings of an exhaustive, years-long re-investigation of this case leave us unable to stand by the convictions of those charged,” said Gonzalez.
 “Above all, my obligation is to do justice, and because of the serious problems with the evidence on which these convictions are based, we must move to vacate them.”